filgf/grow3.js/website/learn.md

     </script>

-The easiest way to build and view structures with grow3.js ist using `grow3.Runner` *(lines 11-12)*: After creating the runner, evaluation of a script ist started by calling `run()`.
+The easiest way to build and view structures with grow3.js ist using `grow3.Runner` *(lines 11-12)*: After creating the runner, evaluation of a script is started by calling `run()`.

 The runner is provided with a script, which is an ordinary JavaScript-function *(lines 2-8)*.
 Its main task is to define a set of recursive rules that describe how to construct the object *(lines 4-6)*.

-The function takes one argument: A reference to a grow3.System object that contains all functions (evaluation, helpers, builtin rules and modifiers) for working with a grow3.js system.
+The function takes one argument: A reference to a grow3.System object that contains all methods (evaluation, helpers, builtin rules and modifiers) for working with a grow3.js system.

 In this case there is only the `start` rule that is the starting point of the evaluation.
 It calls one built-in rule